Good stuff

 What is it?

-No longer though – launched in 2019, the Mk2 GLE is a very complete car.
+That might not be the case any longer, though – launched in 2019, the Mk2 GLE is a very complete car.
 An 80mm stretch in the wheelbase over the old version carved out enough room for seven seats; a first-time feature in the GLE.
-In fact, the interior as a whole is one of the leaps over the previous GLE, resplendent with its massive twin 12.3-inch screens, modern ambience and general air of solidity.
+In fact, the interior as a whole is one of the leaps over the previous GLE, resplendent with its massive twin 12.3in screens and general air of solidity.

-An update to the GLE in 2023 introduced a host of new features: the grille, air intakes and headlights were freshened up and inside there’s a new design of steering wheel, Merc’s latest MBUX infotainment system and a fancy Burmester sound system.
+An update to the GLE in 2023 introduced a host of new features: the grille, air intakes and headlights were freshened up and inside there was a new steering wheel, Merc’s latest MBUX infotainment system and a fancy Burmester sound system.
 Air suspension and hybrid tech is now standard too: buy a GLE and it will be a mild-hybrid at the very least, or a full PHEV if you part with enough money.

 Tell me about the engines.